The Bowery Hotel

 At a glance: When it opened in spring 2007, The Bowery felt daring – a bohemian-chic outlier in a land of flophouses, junkies and a Salvation Army shelter.

 Turns out it was a harbinger.
-The East Village is a lot less raggy than it once was, as if the surroundings looked to the hotel as a template.
+The East Village morphed into a scene, as if the surroundings looked to the hotel as a template.

 And the Bowery retains its hip take on understated luxury even if its much-copied elements don’t startle like they once did.
 The clunky brick exterior is a yawn and looks too harsh and new for what’s inside.
 But step inside and you’re whisked off to — an atmospheric, slightly louche Italian villa?
 Yes and it works.
 Think The Leopard.
 Like the best hotels, the Bowery envelops you in a fragrant, hermetically sealed environ.